shrykull/homefiles/README.md

-# homefiles
+# Homefiles
-A collection of my homefiles.
+A collection of my homefiles for Linux/Cygwin.

 As I do not plan to commit any sensitive data it's public and everyone is free to use them.

+## Usage
+Put files inside you homedir ($HOME)